arashid9-1/arashid9-1/README.md

 Top ranked MSc Economics for Business Intelligence and Systems graduate from the University of Bath, adept in quantitative methods and economic theory.
 Experienced in real-world applications through research on Government Renewable Energy Procurement Auction design, creating housing market indicators with Fathom Consulting and evaluating development finance expenditure at Development Initiatives.
 I aim to apply this expertise in crafting and executing strategies for informed decisions and impactful results.

-My GitHub focuses on exploring housing market indicators, developing predictive models, and creating GIS visualisations that reveal insightful trends.
+My GitHub focuses on exploring housing market indicators, developing sophisticated yet parsimonious pricing models, novel forecasting tools and creating GIS visualisations to uncover insightful trends.

 ## Projects